What you can do...

 You can donate and support our vaccination work in Dorset here

-- Sign the Wildlife Trust e-action petition asking David Cameron to drop the cull
+- Sign the Wildlife Trust e-action petition asking Theresa May to drop the cull

 Click here to sign the e-action.
-The pilot culls in Somerset and Gloucestershire will resume in 2015, despite the previous years' failures and withdrawal of support (for controlled shooting) from the British Veterinary Association.
-You can sign our e-action asking David Cameron to drop badger culling from the Government's bovine TB eradication strategy.
+Badger culls in Dorset will resume in 2016, despite the previous years' failures and withdrawal of support (for controlled shooting) from the British Veterinary Association.
+You can sign our e-action asking Theresa May to drop badger culling from the Government's bovine TB eradication strategy.